 This is the moment!
 When fruit is developing, it’s important to water regularly.
 Check daily, and pick just as they ripen.
 You’ll be picking the main crop of fruits depending on your climate and conditions, anywhere from June to September in warmer inland areas to October and November for cooler coastal places.
 In some tropical locations, fig trees may bear some fruit throughout the year, with increased production in early summer and midwinter.

-Now, about the birds.
-Yes, they love figs. The trick is to stay ahead of them by harvesting daily!
-Here are 9 of our favorite varieties for you to try in your own backyard garden.
+Now, about the birds and squirrels.
+Yes, they love figs. The trick is to stay ahead of them by harvesting daily.
+If you wait too long, they'll get to your harvest first.

 Once established, figs can be very low maintenance, as well as drought tolerant.
 During the first year, as plants become established, water regularly and mulch.
 It can also be helpful to prune back young trees to encourage strong root growth.
 After the first 2-3 years, they need little pruning apart from removing weak, diseased, or dead branches.
 If conditions get too dry, an occasional deep watering will keep the tree healthy.

 While they aren't too picky about their soil, fig trees enjoy a well-draining loamy soil with healthy organic matter.
 Adding a layer of compost around your fig trees every year can provide the right amount of nutrients and organic matter to help your fig tree thrive.